-Expenses incurred as a result of a parent, infant, or spouse's active military service.
+Expenses are incurred from a parent, infant, or spouse's active military service.

-An employee must be reinstated to their previous role or given a new job that is comparable in place, tasks, hours, skills, and compensation, including benefits when returning from FMLA.
-Loss of pay, benefits, or other desirable aspects of work may indicate illegal retaliation.
+When returning from FMLA, employees must be reinstated to their previous role or given a new job comparable in place, tasks, hours, skills, and compensation, including benefits.
+Loss of pay, benefits or other desirable aspects of work may indicate illegal retaliation.

 Is It Possible to Leave if the Situation Is Intolerable?

 Many businesses have anti-discrimination and harassment policies in their employee handbooks.
-They may also demand that you request accommodation and/or report abuse, prejudice, and/or retaliation through a clear channel of communication.
+They may also demand that you request accommodation and/or report abuse, prejudice, and/or retaliation through a clear communication channel.
 You should observe these protocols and keep a written record of your conduct.
 Failure to follow these procedures may result in the legal right to recover such damages, such as punitive damages, being refused.
-You only have a certain amount of time to act in order to protect your rights.
+You only have a certain amount of time to act to protect your rights.

 Start by addressing the situation at work, whether your supervisor or coworkers discriminate against you because of your disabilities.
 This could be with a supervisor or the human resources department.
-If you're thinking about retaliation, speak to an employment lawyer first.
+If you're thinking about retaliation, speak to an Employment Lawyer in Los Angeles first.
 He or she will remind you of your employment rights and the best course of action.

 It's important to keep track of any incidents of harassment or prejudice.
 These notes should include the dates, times, and places of the violence or bias.
 You should also include the names of those involved.
 It's important to keep track of emails, written correspondence, and other evidence that backs up the discrimination claim.